European natural gas demand tracker

 This dataset tracks monthly natural gas demand by country and for the EU as a whole, with a breakdown of the power, industry, and household sectors wherever possible.
 Because there isn’t a timely and comprehensive data source covering all the EU, this dataset is built by compiling data from a range of sources.
 A technical annex explains this methodology.

-Figure 2 displays monthly gas demand for 2022, 2023, and 2024.
-This is compared against average monthly demand across the 2019-2021 period.
+Figure 2 displays monthly gas demand, with each year compared against average monthly demand across the 2019-2021 period.
 The data are presented for all countries in the EU and the United Kingdom, the interactive bar allows for selection.
+The second interactive bar allows for selection between total, household, industry and power demand where available.

 Which sectors are responsible for demand reductions?

-Natural gas is consumed across three economic sectors: in households for generating heat, in the power sector for generating electricity, and in the industrial sector for manufacturing final products like ammonia or paper.
-Demand reduction for the EU across each of these sectors are shown on a quarterly basis in figure 3.
+Natural gas is consumed across three economic sectors: in households for generating heat, in the power sector for generating electricity, and in the industrial sector for manufacturing products like ammonia or paper.
+Demand reduction for the EU across each of these sectors are shown on a monthly basis in figure 3.
+The interactive bar allows for selection of any EU country with available data and the United Kingdom.

 Industrial demand has been consistently depressed throughout the period and has not yet shown any signs of recovering despite falling wholesale gas prices.
 Household demand is more volatile.
 It is heavily seasonal, with larger demand in winter months, and changes in demand driven by monthly temperatures.